g-l-i-t-c-h-o-r-s-e/F.A.G.U.T/README.md

 This particular setting in the gif is the wmv2 codec set at lossless quality (-q:v 0) with corruption set to 36000
 ![wao](https://media.giphy.com/media/Jn4tXKUWUejJIJAALV/giphy.gif)

-Here we see that with some codecs you can kind of get some neat iframe removal with the UDP Corruption, fun stuff.
+Here we see that with some codecs you can kind of get some neat iframe removal with the UDP Corruption, fun stuff!

 # Options
 ▪︎alt+s = Restart regular Stream with new settings